Nitrile: Dehydration of amides

+Oxidation of primary amines

+Numerous traditional methods exist for nitrile preparation by amine oxidation.
+Common methods include the use of potassium persulfate, Trichloroisocyanuric acid, or anodic electrosynthesis.
+In addition, several selective methods have been developed in the last decades for electrochemical processes.

 From aldehydes and oximes

 The conversion of aldehydes to nitriles via aldoximes is a popular laboratory route.
 Aldehydes react readily with hydroxylamine salts, sometimes at temperatures as low as ambient, to give aldoximes.
 These can be dehydrated to nitriles by simple heating, although a wide range of reagents may assist with this, including triethylamine/sulfur dioxide, zeolites, or sulfuryl chloride.
 The related hydroxylamine-O-sulfonic acid reacts similarly.

 In specialised cases the Van Leusen reaction can be used.
 Biocatalysts such as aliphatic aldoxime dehydratase are also effective.

 Sandmeyer reaction

 Aromatic nitriles are often prepared in the laboratory from the aniline via diazonium compounds.
 This is the Sandmeyer reaction.
 It requires transition metal cyanides.